Barney Miller: Opening theme

-The show's instrumental jazz fusion theme music, written by Jack Elliott and Allyn Ferguson, opens with a distinctive bass line performed by studio musician Chuck Berghofer.
+The show's theme music is an instrumental in a jazz fusion style, written by Jack Elliott and Allyn Ferguson.
+The theme opens with a distinctive bass line performed by studio musician Chuck Berghofer.
 The bass line was improvised by Berghofer at the request of producer Dominik Hauser: "Can you do something on the bass?
 This guy is a cop in New York.
 Can we just start it out with the bass?"
-The theme song was ranked No. 23 and No. 27, respectively, by Complex and Paste magazines, in their lists of "best TV theme songs".
+Several versions of the theme were used during different seasons.

-The theme plays over the Manhattan skyline, followed by shots of the characters and opening credits.
+The theme plays over scenes of the Manhattan skyline, followed by shots of the characters and opening credits.
 Season 1 opened and closed with a shot of Midtown Manhattan as seen from Weehawken, New Jersey.
 Season 2 onward opened with a shot of Lower Manhattan as seen from Brooklyn Heights, with a barge being towed in the foreground, and closed with a shot of the Midtown Manhattan skyline as seen from Long Island City.

-Several versions of the theme were used during different seasons, sometimes more than one within the same season, with minor variations in composition and performance.
-The one version used for Season 3, however, is said to be the most well-known.
+The theme song was ranked No. 23 and No. 27, respectively, by Complex and Paste magazines, in their lists of "best TV theme songs".

 Production

 Staging

 Production of Barney Miller deliberately resembled a theatrical stage play; scenes rarely strayed from the precinct station's squad room, with its prominent open-barred holding cell, and Miller's adjoining office.
 The room was said to be on the second or third floor, depending on the episode.
 Clutter was plentiful and much of it seemed immobile over the years, including a coat hanging on a clothes rack near Harris' desk.
 A handful of episodes (fewer than a dozen of 170) were partially or fully set in other locations, including a stakeout location ("Stakeout"), a hospital room ("Hair"), an undercover operation ("Grand Hotel"), a jail (three separate rooms in "Contempt"), a hotel room ("Chinatown"), and the apartments of Barney ("Ramon" and "Graft"), Chano ("The Hero"), Fish ("Fish") and Wojo ("Wojo's Girl").
-In "The DNA Story," we finally see the inside of the men's room.
+In "The DNA Story", we finally see the inside of the men's room.
 Barney Miller tended to obey two of the three classical unities of drama: unity of place and unity of time.
 The third unity, unity of action, was not followed, since each episode had multiple subplots.

 Barney Miller was one of the few sitcoms of the period that occasionally mentioned the then-current year or allowed the audience to infer the then-current year.